PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

   select(-IA)
 ```

-And here’s the output for this example subject:
+And here's the output for this example subject:

 ``` r
 final_df %>%